Enterprise AI | | 23 min read

 A company wants to improve onboarding for corporate employees.
 Today, new hires receive multiple emails, managers use inconsistent checklists, IT access is sometimes delayed, HR answers repeated questions, and onboarding progress is hard to track.

-In the AI-enabled workflow, the new hire receives a personalized onboarding guide based on role, location, department, and start date.
+In the AI supported workflow, the new hire receives a personalized onboarding guide based on role, location, department, and start date.
 AI answers common questions using approved HR content, routes payroll and access issues, prompts the manager for key meetings, alerts IT if access is missing, and gives HR a dashboard showing completion progress and friction points.

 AI Employee Support Workflow